Click on the Indicators below for More Information

 Coastal employment numbers were downloaded from the NOAA ENOW Explorer Tool, filtered to present only coastal county values using the Census Bureau’s list of coastal counties within each state.
 ENOW Explorer streamlines the task of obtaining and comparing economic data, both county and state, for the six sectors dependent on the ocean and Great Lakes: living resources, marine construction, marine transportation, offshore mineral resources, ship and boat building, and tourism and recreation.
 Data are derived from Economics: National Ocean Watch (ENOW), available on NOAA’s Digital Coast.
 Of note is that these data fail to include self-employed individuals.
 Coastal county employment numbers were then summed within each region for reporting purposes.

-Coastal Tourism GDP
+Lake Erie Coastal Tourism GDP

-Between 2015 and 2020 the average change in coastal county tourism GDP showed a significant decreasing trend.
+Between 2016 and 2021 the average change in coastal county tourism GDP showed no trend.

 Values correspond to percent change in the GDP of the Tourism Sector of Coastal Counties in US States that border a region